-

 To qualify for graduation, a student must have satisfied the following requirements:

-- Successfully completed a minimum of 90 quarter hours or 62 semester hours of credit of prerequisite coursework, as stipulated for admission to the program.
+- Successfully completed a minimum of 90 quarter credit hours or 62 semester credit hours of prerequisite coursework, as stipulated for admission to the program;

-- Successfully completed the program of professional and experiential coursework approved by the CPDG faculty and Dean.
+- Successfully completed the 203 quarter credit hours of the professional and experiential program approved by the CPDG faculty and Dean;